Oregon Public Employees Retirement Fund Sells 230 Shares of Comfort Systems USA, Inc. (NYSE:FIX)

 Oregon Public Employees Retirement Fund trimmed its stake in Comfort Systems USA, Inc. (NYSE:FIX) by 1.6% in the fourth quarter, Holdings Channel reports.
 The firm owned 14,558 shares of the construction company’s stock after selling 230 shares during the quarter.
 Oregon Public Employees Retirement Fund’s holdings in Comfort Systems USA were worth $767,000 as of its most recent SEC filing.

 Other hedge funds also recently bought and sold shares of the company.
 Harvest Fund Management Co.
 Ltd bought a new position in Comfort Systems USA in the third quarter valued at approximately $59,000.
-O Shaughnessy Asset Management LLC bought a new position in shares of Comfort Systems USA during the 3rd quarter worth approximately $72,000.
-Islay Capital Management LLC bought a new position in shares of Comfort Systems USA during the 4th quarter worth approximately $116,000.
-Nkcfo LLC bought a new position in shares of Comfort Systems USA during the 3rd quarter worth approximately $134,000.
-Finally, Trexquant Investment LP bought a new position in shares of Comfort Systems USA during the 3rd quarter worth approximately $202,000.
+O Shaughnessy Asset Management LLC bought a new position in Comfort Systems USA in the third quarter valued at approximately $72,000.
+Islay Capital Management LLC bought a new position in Comfort Systems USA in the fourth quarter valued at approximately $116,000.
+Nkcfo LLC bought a new position in Comfort Systems USA in the third quarter valued at approximately $134,000.
+Finally, Trexquant Investment LP bought a new position in Comfort Systems USA in the third quarter valued at approximately $202,000.
 Hedge funds and other institutional investors own 91.50% of the company’s stock.

 Separately, Zacks Investment Research upgraded Comfort Systems USA from a “hold” rating to a “buy” rating and set a $76.00 target price for the company in a research note on Thursday.
 One investment analyst has rated the stock with a sell rating, two have issued a hold rating and one has issued a buy rating to the company’s stock.
 The stock presently has a consensus rating of “Hold” and an average price target of $53.67.